ColanderLepus/contribution-calendar-realignment-tool/README.md

 ## 🧭 Founding Principles
 1. **Temporal Integrity:** Time shall flow as it was intended: From Monday through Sunday, without distortion.
-2. **Visual Order:** The contribution calendar must reflect this truth in both form and function.
+2. **Visual Order:** The contribution graph must reflect this truth in both form and function.
 3. **Minimal Disruption:** Correction shall occur silently, elegantly, and without user intervention.
 4. **Universal Accessibility:** Every developer deserves a world where Monday comes first, regardless of timezone or tradition.
 5. **Mild Defiance:** Every small act of rebellion against chronological absurdity brings us closer to order.